-Credit Hours: 3 Prerequisite: ENG 200 or instructor approval Availability: On demand
+Credit Hours: 3 Prerequisite: One 200-level literature course Availability: On demand

 ENG/BUS 330 Writing in the Workplace

 This course applies rhetorical strategies learned in ENG 101 and 102 to the situated practice of business and professional writing.
 Students craft documents for specific audiences in various professional genres and present their work using different platforms and media.